 According to the Centers for Disease Control and Prevention, prostate cancer is the second most common cancer amongst American men after skin cancer.
 It mostly happens after they cross 50 years of age.
 The prostate is a walnut-size gland that secretes the seminal fluid in the male reproductive system.
-With age, the size of the prostate gland increases.
+With age, the size of the gland increases.
 Cancer occurs when cells in or around the prostate grow abnormally in size and shape.
-Most prostate cancer grows slowly with no significant symptoms until it reaches an advanced stage of prostate cancer.
+Most prostate cancer grows slowly with no significant symptoms until it reaches an advanced stage.

 Most prostate cancers are associated with an increased level of PSA (Prostate-Specific Antigen level).
-Prostate cancer is classified according to the type of cells involved in cancerous growth.
+This cancer is classified according to the type of cells involved in cancerous growth.

 Acinar adenocarcinomas are the most common subtype of prostate cancer.
 This subtype is easier to detect during the digital rectal exam, as the abnormal growth of cells occurs in the back of the prostate near the rectum.
 It also elevates the level of Prostate-Specific Antigen (PSA).